-Creative longevity
+Creative Longevity

 Mike and Janet Green are well-respected, award-winning career artists.
 They are also genuinely equal partners in a marriage spanning nearly six decades.
 They have travelled together and separately for work and leisure, lived abroad and raised two sons while building their respective careers.
 They now work in their home art studios in Rosebud.